 What are the options for working part time?

 As a trainee, the minimum you can work is 60%, which sessions or days of the week you work will be up to you to negotiate with your trainer depending upon both your respective timetables.
+You do not need to provide a reason to go part time and the option is open to everyone regardless of gender and whether you are a parent.
 The advantage of less than full-time training is that if you are off you cannot be allocated any additional unexpected sessions.
 Generally, your day off will be when your consultant has no commitments.
 The day off needs to be the same every week if your child goes to nursery as they will have fixed days.
 With travel time and late finishes, it is often easier to work one whole day instead of two half days.

 As a consultant, it is also possible to negotiate your contract around your life so that you work fewer sessions, or cluster your sessions on certain days.
 Some hospitals have evening clinics and theatre lists which mean that you can have a day off instead.